uga-rosa/ccc.nvim/README.md

 **C**reate **C**olor **C**ode in neovim.

-Use the colorful sliders, easy, to create any color you want!
+Use the colorful sliders to easily generate any desired color!

 - Features
     - No dependency.